CAAPIM/Cordova-MAS-Foundation/CONTRIBUTING.md

 5. If you haven't already, complete the [Contributor License Agreement ("CLA")][cla].

 ### Contributor License Agreement ("CLA")
 To accept pull requests, submit a CLA.
-(Submitting a single CLA lets you work on any open source projects from CA, Inc.)
+(Submitting a single CLA lets you work on any open source projects from CA, Inc., A Broadcom Company)

 Complete your CLA here: [Contributor License Agreement ("CLA")][cla]

 ## Bugs
 We work hard to avoid them, but they still happen.
-If you're a CA customer, open an issue in our [Support Page][casupport], otherwise use GitHub issues.
+If you're a CA customer, open an issue in our [Support Page][support], otherwise use GitHub issues.
-To share ideas or ask product-related questions go to [CA Communities][community].
+To share ideas or ask product-related questions go to [Broadcom Communities][community].

 ### Known Issues
 We also use GitHub issues for updates to known issues, including alerts when fixes are in progress.